willisk-main/shopifychallenge/README.md

     - DELETE request to localhost:8080/inventory/delete/{id}
     - Replace {id} with the integer value of the item being deleted

+5. Download inventory items as a CSV file
+    - GET request to localhost:8080/inventory/csv

+## Download CSV
-5. Download all inventory items as a CSV file (...inventory/csv/)
+Download all inventory items as a CSV file with a click of a button
-    - There are several ways to get a CSV download of items in the inventory.
-      <br/>&nbsp; a.
-Navigate to localhost:8080 and open the link labeled "click here" (the download should begin automatically)
+    - Navigate to localhost:8080 and open the link labeled "click here" (the download should begin automatically)
-      <br/>&nbsp; b.
-Navigating directly to localhost:8080/inventory/csv will also begin the download
+    - Navigating directly to localhost:8080/inventory/csv will also begin the download
-      <br/>&nbsp; c.
-GET request to localhost:8080/inventory/csv
     - CSV data will have the following format
       <br/>&nbsp; (id, name, description, price, quantity)